Majesty Crush

-Majesty Crush was an American indie rock band which belonged to the shoegazing genre popularized in the UK in the late 1980s and early 1990s.
-Hailing from Detroit, Michigan, Majesty Crush formed in 1990 and broke up in 1995.
-The band's lineup consisted of lead singer David Stroughter (1966-2017), bassist Hobey Echlin, guitarist Michael Segal and drummer Odell Nails III.
+Majesty Crush was an American indie rock band influenced by the shoegaze genre popularized in the UK in the late 1980s and early 1990s.
+Hailing from Detroit, Michigan, they formed in 1990 and broke up in 1995.
+The band's lineup consisted of lead singer David Stroughter (1966-2017), bassist Hobey Echlin, guitarist Michael Segal, and drummer Odell Nails III.

 History

-Majesty Crush served as the opening act at shows in the early 1990s for such bands as Jesus Jones, Mazzy Star, Royal Trux, and The Verve.
-The song "No. 1 Fan" picked up significant radio airplay on Windsor, Ontario's 89X, and led to Majesty Crush signing with Dali Records, a Warner/Elektra subsidiary.
-The label released Love 15, the band's lone studio album, in 1993.
+Majesty Crush served as the opening act at shows in the early 1990s for such bands as Chapterhouse, Curve, Mazzy Star, Royal Trux, and The Verve.
+The band recorded a demo and released it locally as A Vintage Crushed by Your Own Feet in 1991.
+The band self-released the Fan EP the following year.
+The song "No. 1 Fan" from that EP picked up significant radio airplay on Windsor, Ontario's 89X, and led to Majesty Crush signing with Dali Records, a Warner/Elektra subsidiary at the end of 1992.

+The band began recording their debut album in January 1993, later released as Love 15, on September 28, 1993.
 AllMusic's Joshua Glazer described the album as "a testament to what might have been, if only the band's four members lived in Manchester instead of Detroit."

-The band's momentum came to an abrupt halt, however, when Dali folded within a month of the album's release.

-Majesty Crush returned a year later with the self-released Sans Muscles EP before breaking up in 1995.
+The band planned to tour nationwide and possibly to England after the release of Love 15, but their momentum came to an abrupt halt when Dali folded within a month of the album's release.
+The band took their time to put out their next release, a self-released EP entitled Sans Muscles in 1994, its name being a reference to Echlin having left the band shortly after recording.
+A split with Spare Snare released on Ché Trading the following year.
+The band's final show was on September 10, 1995, and they quietly disbanded by the end of the year.

 David Stroughter went on to form the band P.S.
 I Love You.
+Odell Nails later drummed for Robin Guthrie of Cocteau Twins, the similarly shimmery and ethereal bands Astrobrite and Mahogany, and the more garage indie-punk outfit Hunters.